keegango/lsqpy/README.md

 The first section includes lsqpy for use, and the second makes the data accessible.
 The third section contains the actual work.
 We first declare two Variables, one for each of the quantities we want to determine.
 Then we call the lsqpy function 'minimize' and pass in our expression to minimize.
 Calling minimize both finds the minimum value of the expression and sets all variables in the problem with values that achieve this minimum.
 With the values set, all we have to do is print the results.

-Notice how the expression we minimize closely matches the formula for total_residual_sq that we gave above.
-One of the great things about lsqpy is the simple syntax that makes use of the standard +,-,* operators so that it is easy to translate your expressions into working code.

 You can run the above code in your console with

 	python simple_linreg.py